Simple Classic Caesar Salad Recipe (Without Anchovies)

 Can you use vegetable oil instead of extra virgin olive oil?
 Not if you want it to taste like authentic Caesar dressing.

 Can you substitute Parmigiano Reggiano Cheese for blue cheese?
-I have done this, it tastes like an oily blue cheese dressing.
+I have done this, it tastes like an oily blue cheese dressing, not an authentic Caesar dressing.

 Is Caesar Dressing gluten-free?
 The dressing itself is gluten-free but the croutons are not.
 Add raw or toasted pecans, almonds, or roasted sunflower seeds with the salad instead of croutons.